swcarpentry/python-novice-inflammation/pages/04-cond.md

 Unlike lists and arrays,
 though,
-tuples cannot be changed after they are created&mdash;in technical terms, they are **immutable**:
+tuples cannot be changed after they are created --- in technical terms, they are **immutable**:

 ~~~ {.python}